jlcalderon/password-wizard-generator-app/README.md

 > To get started user must click the Generate Password `<button>`.

-> Then users must reply to the secuence of prompts and confirms to create a password with thier desired criteria.
+> Then users must reply to the secuence of prompts and confirms to set up a new password with thier desired criteria.

 > Copy the generated password from the `<textarea>` element and use it at your convinience.